lucianogiuseppe/JS-Auto-DeObfuscator/README.md

 JSADO injects into the webpage a js script, that hook the function.
 Once the function hooked is executed, the js script injected shows a pannel with the code catched.

 ##Personalization
-You can open jsado.py and edit: browserName, outputFileName For jsado_selenium.py and Chrome: the default port is 9515, if you need: change it.
+You can open jsado.py and change: browserName, outputFileName and useSelenium to don't set 'useS' every time For Selenium and Chrome: the default port is 9515, if you need: change it.

 ##Developer
 [Luciano Giuseppe] (http://sites.google.com/site/lucianogiuseppeprogrammi/)